dragonfly-science/dragonfly-website/content/news/2024-09-16-thematic-analysis/content.md

 ### Using embeddings to find themes in text

 Many organisations have large amounts of written text: maybe shared drives full of documents, or websites with articles written over many years.
-It can be hard to figure out what all these documents are talking about.
+It can be difficult to figure out what all these documents are talking about.
 Manually analysing text to
 identify themes is a time-consuming and specialist job.